aniketfuryrocks/cs-self-taught-guide/README.md

 # cs-self-taught-guide
-This github repo is a guide to become a self taught software enginner.
+This Github repo is a guide to becoming a self-taught software engineer.
 I have listed all the essential topics that one needs to know, with their respected resources.
-All resources are free in public domain.
+All resources are free in the public domain.
 Feel free to submit a pull request and help the community further.

 This repo is still in early development, more topics will be added with time.